amandalong/Sandin-Image-Processor/README.md

 VIDEO PLAYER, CAMERA and OSC will generate video signals.
 All other modules are effects, i.e. require a video ingal input.
 To see the image a video signal has to be connected to MONITOR.

 To connect modules together open the app, unulock it (padlock icon bottom left or CMD + E), click an output (bottom of the module) and drag the cord to an input (top of the module).
 An example configuration: CAMERA -> FUNCTION GENERATOR -> MONITOR.
 The modules can be chained to create more complicated array of effects.

+**Build Your Own Module**

+For the Sandin patch you can make your own module from an empty module.
+To make a new one:
+Open empty.maxpat and Save as... new module name.
+Go to main sandin patch click on the empty module and open inspector (apple+i) near the bottom there is a parameter called "patcher file"
+Replace it with your new patch module.
+Every time you save your new patch, even if it's in another window, the bpatcher in the main sandin window will update.
+Check out Sandin's Distribution Religion for more on analog computers and the modules. http://www.criticalartware.net/DistributionReligion/DistributionReligion.pdf